dhenwood/Cisco-Video-FaceID/README.md

 ## Setup
 The **Remote Monitoring** license key is **required** to be installed on the endpoint.
 The Remote Monitoring feature allows an administrator to monitor a room from the endpoint's web interface by getting snapshots from the camera sources connected to the endpoint.
 To purchase this license, the top level part code required is "**L-TP-RM**", after which you select the appropriate item for the respective device it will run on.

+As mentioned above, the Python script needs to run on a server that has direct access to the Cisco video device.
+It needs to be able to initiate HTTP POST/GET requests to the device.

+Once the [Macro](https://github.com/dhenwood/Cisco-Video-FaceID/blob/main/faceId.js) is installed on the Cisco video device, lines 4, 5 and 6 will need to be updated to reflect where the Python script is running along with the local username and password for the device.

+For the [Python script](https://github.com/dhenwood/Cisco-Video-FaceID/blob/main/main.py), you will need to browse to [MXFace](https://mxface.ai/) and create an account with a trial service.
+Once done, you will be able to obtain a Subscription Key (click your profile icon in top right, then My Subscription).
+Once you have the key, update line 10 to include the key.
+Alternate facial comparison services or Python libraries could equally be used instead.